markd/markd/README.md

-# markit
+# markd
->markit is a open source bookmark manager, made with ♥️ by devcord users.
+>markd is a open source bookmark manager, made with ♥️ by devcord users.

 ## Setup